sergei-mironov/litrepl/paper/paper.md

 trend towards simplification [Ramsey1994lps].

-Concurrently, a concept of human-computer interaction often called the *Read-Evaluate-Print Loop* or ''REPL'' gained traction, notably within the LISP an APL communities [Spence1975apl], [McCarthy1959recfun], [Iverson1962apl].
+Concurrently, a concept of human-computer interaction often called the *Read-Evaluate-Print Loop* or "REPL" gained traction, notably within the LISP an APL communities [Spence1975apl], [McCarthy1959recfun], [Iverson1962apl].

 The combination of a command-line interface and a language interpreter enables